lucidrains/linear-attention-transformer/README.md

     attn_layer_dropout = 0.1,       # dropout right after self-attention layer
     attn_dropout = 0.1,             # dropout post-attention
     emb_dim = 128,                  # embedding factorization, to save on memory
-    blindspot_size = 64,            # this gives the q(kv) attention a blindspot of 64 tokens back in the causal case, but gives back an order of magnitude return in memory savings. should be paired with local attention of at least a window size of this setting. setting this to 1 will allow for full q(kv) attention of past n_local_attn_heads = 4,         # number of local attention heads for (qk)v attention. this can be a tuple specifying the exact number of local attention heads at that depth local_attn_window_size = 128,   # receptive field of the local attention reversible = True,              # use reversible nets, from Reformer paper ff_chunks = 2,                  # feedforward chunking, from Reformer paper ff_glu = True,                  # use GLU variant for feedforward psi_fn = lambda x: x.sigmoid(), # allows you to modify the psi function used in 'Transformer is RNN' paper attend_axially = False          # will fold the sequence by the local attention window size, and do an extra strided attention followed by a feedforward with the cheap q(kv) attention
+    dim_head = 128,                 # be able to set the dimension of each head, overriding the default (dim / heads) blindspot_size = 64,            # this gives the q(kv) attention a blindspot of 64 tokens back in the causal case, but gives back an order of magnitude return in memory savings. should be paired with local attention of at least a window size of this setting. setting this to 1 will allow for full q(kv) attention of past n_local_attn_heads = 4,         # number of local attention heads for (qk)v attention. this can be a tuple specifying the exact number of local attention heads at that depth local_attn_window_size = 128,   # receptive field of the local attention reversible = True,              # use reversible nets, from Reformer paper ff_chunks = 2,                  # feedforward chunking, from Reformer paper ff_glu = True,                  # use GLU variant for feedforward psi_fn = torch.nn.Sigmoid(),    # allows you to modify the psi function used in 'Transformer is RNN' paper attend_axially = False          # will fold the sequence by the local attention window size, and do an extra strided attention followed by a feedforward with the cheap q(kv) attention
 ).cuda()